FUB-HCC/hcds-winter-2020/assignments/A6_R7_DataVis/seku/blog.md

 |Plots in the data view help to understand the data|The GUI is not particulary easy to use (not intuitive)|
 |The tool has a good documentation|Description does not really help understanding the tool|
 |The data plot has good filter settings to understand the given data||

+To get the same results as ProPublica, one has to:
+- Switch to the Performance & Fairness category by clicking on it's category tab on the top
+- In the Configure panel, select "recidivism_within_2_years" for "Ground Truth Feature" and "race" for "Slice by"
+- On the right side of the view, 6 values are presented with the header "Custom thresholds for 6 values of race"
+- Open the tabs for the values African-American and Caucasian
+- By looking on the Confusion Matrices of each tab, one can see the results that were provided by ProPublica